skarrmann/janus/README.md

 Janus is a small 34 key split ortholinear keyboard, powered by two Seeed XIAO RP2040 with the keyboards halves connected by an ethernet cable.

+The PCB works as both a logical PCB and a bottom plate.

 This keyboard is a grid of 1U keys with no special features: no hotswap, no RGB (except those on the XIAO RP2040), no OLED screen, no knobs.

-The PCB works as both a logical PCB and a bottom plate.

-Only Cherry MX style switches are supported.
+It only supports Cherry MX style switches.

 ## Project structure